Four Effective Ways to Nurture Leads Post Webinar

 If you've been nurturing your webinar attendees via email, there's a good chance you're stuck.

-While statistics around email engagement and conversion rates are impressive, you're wondering whether nurturing is even worth the effort because you can't seem to get similar results.
+While statistics around email engagement and conversion rates are impressive, you're wondering whether leads nurturing is even worth the effort because you can't seem to get similar results.

 Like how a subscriber is 6X more likely to click on an email than a tweet.
 That's higher than the average clickthrough rate of a Google or Facebook ad hovering around 0.90% across all industries.